-In June 2012, the government approved the National Anti-Drug Strategy and Action Plan for 2012-2017, which emphasizes the need to mitigate the health and social consequences, arising due to the misuse of drugs through a range of actions and activities - including Harm Reduction measures.
-It aims to build the mechanism needed to advance the fight against drugs and their negative impact through increased cooperation between responsible institutions along five pillars: demand reduction and Harm Reduction; supply reduction; cooperation and coordination; support mechanisms; supervision and monitoring.

-Given the multitude of issues at stake in this post conflict country, the priority for implementing comprehensive and needs-based HIV/AIDS and drug policies among the government is not very high.
-Cross-sectoral collaboration in drafting the national response and administrative instructions are in place and working.
-The relevant government bodies are aware of the need for a comprehensive and sustainable implementation of services for person who use drugs, but ownership, commitment and capacities vary greatly between relevant ministries.
+In June 2012, the government approved the National Anti-Drug Strategy and Action Plan for 2012-2017, which emphasizes the need to mitigate the health and social consequences, arising from the misuse of drugs through a range of actions and activities - including Harm Reduction measures.
+However, given the multitude of issues at stake in this post conflict country, implementing comprehensive and needs-based HIV/AIDS and drug policies is not a very high priority for the government.
+The relevant government bodies are aware of the need for a comprehensive and sustainable implementation of services for person who use drugs, and cross-sectoral collaboration in developing a national response is in place, but ownership, commitment and capacities vary greatly between relevant ministries.